-Short answer: NV Energy PowerShift rebates for 2026 range from $300 to $2,000 depending on system type and efficiency.
-Heat pumps receive the highest rebates ($500-$2,000).
-All major brands qualify as long as the specific model meets the efficiency threshold — rebates are based on SEER2/HSPF2 ratings, not brand name.
+Short answer: NV Energy PowerShift rebates for 2026 range from $250 to $650 depending on system type and efficiency tier.
+Ducted heat pumps qualify for up to $550; ductless mini-split heat pumps up to $650.
+All major brands qualify as long as the specific model meets the efficiency threshold.
+Rebates are based on SEER2/HSPF2 ratings, not brand name.
 The federal 25C tax credit was terminated for 2026 installations.
-NV Energy rebates are now the primary financial incentive for Las Vegas HVAC upgrades.
-Call (702) 567-0707 — we handle the rebate paperwork for every installation.
+The rebate is applied as an instant discount on your installation invoice by the contractor.
+Call (702) 567-0707 and we handle the rebate paperwork for every installation.

 2026 NV Energy PowerShift Rebate Structure